MileHacker Logo

 For Adventure

-Engage in diverse water sports like snorkeling, diving, and boat tours around the peninsula's islands.
+Engage in diverse water-based sports like snorkeling, diving, and boat tours around the peninsula's islands.
 Surfing enthusiasts find favorable waves, especially at Geribá.
 Buggy rentals offer an exciting way to explore the varied terrain.

 Mosquito activity is higher during the wet season; repellent is advised.